crs4/bbmri-fp-etl/README.md

-# BBMRI Federated Platform ETL
+# BBMRI Federated Platform Converter

 This project contains a tool to help source with data of samples in converting them in formats compatible with the BBMRI Federated Platform.
 In particular, it can convert data into FHIR Resources for the [BBMRI Sample Locator](https://samply.github.io/bbmri-fhir-ig/overview.html) and in OMOP for the BCPlatform.

-The utility implements an internal data model compatible with [MIABIS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7310316/).
+The utility implements an internal data model compatible with [MIABIS](https://github.com/BBMRI-ERIC/miabis).

-To convert data from a new source, a new class extending `AbstractSource` should be implemented.
+To convert data from a new source, a new class extending `AbstractSource` should be implemented to create the MIABIS classes that can be then converted and serialized for the needed Federated Platform solution.

+The converter

 An example of a class implementing a source from a mock dataset can be found in `examples` directory.

+## Acknowledgments

+This work has been partially supported by the European Joint Programme on Rare Disease (grant agreement N. 825575) and

 ## Dependencies

-To use the script Python 3.10 and [Poetry](https://python-poetry.org/) are needed.
+To use the tool Python 3.12 and [Poetry](https://python-poetry.org/) are needed.
 All other python dependencies will be installed using poetry

 ### Install dependencies